 The last time I was fortunate enough to attend a CIFE event, the group was working on using the Internet of Things to manage energy consumption within facilities – technology that could benefit everybody in the room.
 This spring, they were developing a data-driven feedback loop system for construction planning.
 That’s some serious cross-industry problem-solving brainpower, working together to advance the AEC industry as a whole.
 While some of those people might compete in the outside world, in that room, they hold nothing back.

-Other groups, such as the Global Design Alliance, also bring forward-thinking companies together for collaboration and exchange of ideas.
-When people walk in to a group like the Global Design Alliance, it doesn’t take long for minds to open when you realize the shared vision of the group is to create better built environments.
+Other groups, such as the Global Design Alliance, also bring forward-thinking companies together for collaboration and the exchange of ideas.
+When people walk into a group like the Global Design Alliance, it doesn’t take long for minds to open when you realize the shared vision of the group is to create better built environments.

 Wouldn’t that be worth stepping outside of your competitive comfort zone?
 Growth and innovation don’t happen in a vacuum.
 They happen because people make a conscious choice to knock down boundaries, build relationships, and learn from each other.
 Going it alone is like trying to put together a big puzzle when you only have half the pieces.
 You may not even know that a missing piece exists, until you get it from someone else.